 Memory Hold The Door

-Jackson L. Barwick Jr. was born on September 28, 1924, in Atlanta, GA, to parents Jackson L. Barwick Sr. and Evelyn Adams Barwick.
+Jackson L. Barwick, Jr. was born on September 28, 1924, in Atlanta, GA, to parents Jackson L. Barwick, Sr. and Evelyn Adams Barwick.
 He served in the U.S. Army Air Corps from 1943 to 1945 as a B29 Bombardier/Navigator.
-He graduated from the University of Georgia School of Law in 1948, where he earned his A.B. degree in political science and was a member of the Georgia Law Review.
+He graduated from the University of Georgia in 1948, where he earned his A.B. degree in political science.
+He attended the University of Georgia School of Law and was a member of the Georgia Law Review.
 He received his LL.B degree from the University of Southern California in 1949.

 Barwick was employed from 1949 to 1950 as an insurance adjuster with the Insurance Company of North America in California and with the United States Fidelity and Guaranty Company as an adjuster assistant superintendent, claims examiner and claims superintendent from 1950 to 1969.
 He was a senior partner at the law firm, then known as Belser, Baker, Barwick, Ravenel & Bender, until his retirement in 2000.